XmingHsueh/STO-EC/README.md

 * ***Step 4***: illustrative examples

 ## Step 1: Generation of S-ESTO Problems
-A solution-based sequential transfer optimization problem (S-ESTOP) can be built by configuring six aspects: target instance, transfer scenario, source generation scheme, the parameter that governs optimum coverage, problem dimension, and the number of source instances.
+A solution-based sequential transfer optimization problem (S-ESTOP) can be built by configuring six aspects: target task, transfer scenario, source generation scheme, the parameter that governs optimum coverage, problem dimension, and the number of source tasks.
 Their realizations in the above article are given by:

-* target instance: `Sphere`, `Ellipsoid`, `Schwefel`, `Quartic`, `Ackley`, `Rastrigin`, `Griewank`, and `Levy`
+* target task: `Sphere`, `Ellipsoid`, `Schwefel`, `Quartic`, `Ackley`, `Rastrigin`, `Griewank`, and `Levy`
 * transfer scenario: `intra-family transfer` and `inter-family transfer`
 * source generation scheme: `constrained generation` and `unconstrained generation`
 * the parameter that governs optimum coverage: `0`, `0.1`, `0.3`, `0.7`, and `1`
 * problem dimension: `5`, `10`, and `20`
-* the number of source instances: `1000`
+* the number of source tasks: `1000`

 In this way, 480 independent S-ESTOPs can be instantiated using the class [SESTOP](https://github.com/XmingHsueh/Revisiting-S-ESTOs/blob/main/utils/SESTOP.m).
 The script of generating the 480 S-ESTOPs is [main_generation_sestop](https://github.com/XmingHsueh/Revisiting-S-ESTOs/blob/main/main_generation_sestop.m).